sketchplatform/sketchplatform.github.io/aboutme.md

 - I'm not saying that I am a chef or anything, but I find food incredibily sexy and innovative.
 If you ever come over try my sweet "Panna Cotta" for dessert.

-- I love videogames and fitness trackers.
-I'm obsessed with any IoT device that tracks or gamifies my performance.
+- I'm obsessed with any IoT device that tracks or gamifies my performance.
 One day I would like to make my own Mobile or VR game that incentivizes movement.

-- I find myself spending most weekends playing board games, painting, or exploring new restuarants with my friends.
+- I find myself spending most weekends playing games, painting, or exploring new restuarants with my friends.

 - Before my accident, I was an experienced martial artist in Tae-kwon-do (kickboxing).
 I no longer participate in the sport, but I still incorporate its techniques in my workout regiments.